papatangosierra/serifu-extension/README.md

 SCREENSHOT OF SETUP TAB

 Next to each Source and Style is a selection menu.
 This menu contains all the paragraph styles currently defined in your InDesign document.
 When you select a given paragraph style for a given Source or Style, whenever Serifu places text with that Source or Style—either via Autoplace or staging—it will automatically apply the selected paragraph style.

+If no paragraph style is chosen for a given Source or Style, the default InDesign style of `[Basic Text Frame]` will be used.

+### Inline Styles: Bold, Ital, and BoldItal

+Individual lines of text in Serifu may contain sections of bolded, italicized, or bold italicized text.
+These will be visible as such in the script panel:

+SCREENSHOT OF A LINE WITH INLINE STYLED TEXT

+When you place a line like this, either via autoplace or staging, Serifu looks for an InDesign character style to apply to them.
+Specifically, it looks for a character style with the name of the paragraph style it would otherwise apply, followed by the words "Bold", "Ital", or "BoldItal", depending on which type of inline style was applied.

+For example, if you've defined a paragraph style called `Basic Caption`, then when Serifu encounters italics in the context of applying the `Basic Caption` paragraph style, it will apply a character style named `Basic Caption Ital`.
+If that character style doesn't already exist, it is created, then applied.

+When Serifu creates character styles to apply like this, it doesn't make any assumptions about how those styles should be defined.
+In this case, to make `Basic Caption Ital` actually italicize text, you will need to manually edit the character style to display the italic version of the appropriate font.